Today’s Wonder of the Day was inspired by Wonder. Wonder Wonders, “Who was Wendell Scott?” Thanks for WONDERing with us, Wonder!

 In 1963, Scott was in a race in Jacksonville, Florida.
 When the race began, Scott pulled ahead of the other drivers.
 By the end, he was laps ahead.
 When he rounded the curve on his final lap, he expected to see the checkered flag that meant the race was over.
 However, the officials did not wave the flag.
 To stop Scott from winning the race, organizers tampered with the scores to make sure a White driver would win.

 When officials declared another driver the winner, Wendell Scott did not back down.
 He insisted that officials review the race.
 Wendell Scott left that day with the monetary prize, but officials still refused to give him the trophy.
 It would be another two years before NASCAR officials finally announced Wendell Scott as the winner of the race.

-Scott continued racing for another ten years after his big win.
+Scott continued racing for another ten years after this win.
 In 1973, he suffered life-threatening injuries in a crash.
 These injuries ended his career, but his legacy would go on.
-Scott was the first African American driver to compete in NASCAR, and today, the organization is more diverse than ever.
+Scott was the first Black driver to compete in NASCAR, and today, the organization is becoming more diverse.

 Wendell Scott fought against inequality in NASCAR, but injustices still exist in many parts of our world today.
-Do you know of any groups that still suffer from inequality?
-How about places that you wish were more accepting?
+Have you ever seen people being treated unequally?
+Do you know of places that you wish were more accepting?
 What are some ways we can make our world a more equal place?